pymor/pymor/docs/source/tutorial_optimization.rst

 We already figured out that the main drawback for using RB methods in the context of optimization is the expensive offline time to build the surrogate model.
 In the example above, we overcame this issue by choosing a very high tolerance ``atol``.
-As a result, we can not be sure that our surrogate model is accurate enough for our purpuses.
+As a result, we cannot be sure that our surrogate model is accurate enough for our purpuses.
 In other words, either we invest too much time to build an accurate model or we face the danger of reducing with a bad surrogate for the whole parameter